 It was in May 2006 when I took my first memorable airplane ride bound for Albay, my humble hometown.
-When the pilot announced the landing, I was so thrilled glimpsing the majestic Mayon Volcano, the fleeting clouds, and the clear blue sky.
-When I stoop down, these mass of mounds caught much my attention because it looked like Bohol’s Chocolate Hills.
-I got so curious, why on earth this natural wonder hasn’t been discovered yet?
-I weaved a sigh wishing that this may be added soon to Albay’s roster of famous tourist attractions.
+There was a tinge of fear when the plane took off but then excitement ruled the day.
+When the captain announced the landing I was mesmerized glimpsing the majestic Mayon Volcano and when I stooped down, I saw mass of mounds that resembled Bohol’s Chocolate Hills.
+An overwhelming curiosity had taken hold of me.
+This is a unique natural wonder but why it hasn’t been discovered yet so it will be added to Albay’s roster of famous tourist attractions.

-Came 2015, I was startled when I saw this picture of Quitinday Green Hills on the Facebook page of Governor Joey Salceda proudly promoting it.
-I was wondering, are these hills the same mounds on the ground I saw aboard the airplane in May 2006?
-Upon reading about it, I found out, it was!
-I can’t sustain my happiness because nine years after, my wished had been granted.
+Came the year 2015, I was startled when I saw pictures of Quitinday Green Hills on the Facebook page of Governor Joey Salceda proudly promoting it.
+I made a quick Google search and soon discovered that these hills were the same mounds on the ground I saw aboard the airplane in May 2006.
+I can’t sustain my happiness and excitement because nine years after, my wish had been granted.
 It is now one of Albay’s emerging tourist attractions.

 Quitinday Green Hills is located in Barangay Quitinday in Camalig.
-It is dubbed as “Pili Nuts Hills” because of its pointed tops, an amazing geological formation that resembled Bohol’s Chocolate Hills.
+It is dubbed as “Pili Nuts Hills” because of its pointed tops, an amazing geological formation that looked like the famous Chocolate Hills of Bohol.
 But there are two things that differed one from the other.
-First, Quitinday Green Hills have three summits that could be trekked by visitors unlike in Chocolate Hills; this famed tourist spot is for viewing only from the view deck.
+First, Quitinday Green Hills has three summits that could be trekked by visitors unlike in Chocolate Hills; this famed tourist spot is for viewing only from the view deck.
 And second, these hills are in lush green all year round, hence the name green hills.

 Summer of 2017

-This is it!
-With my family and nephews Errol and Bam (Shen was left because of measles) we set off to Camalig to trek Quitinday Green Hills.
-We were familiar driving in this town because of our frequent visits to Hoyop Hoyopan Cave.
-So from this cave, we used waze apps locating Barangay Quitinday.
-It was quite an adventure in getting there.
-Most of the roads were paved but there were not.
-Some were rough, some were narrow and there were the bumpy ones.
-There were hilly too but were not steep.
+We were familiar driving in the town of Camalig because of our frequent visits to Hoyop Hoyopan Cave.
+It was quite an adventure in getting to Barangay Quitinday.
+There were portions of the road that were paved; some were rough, narrow and bumpy.
+There were hilly too but not so steep.

-It seemed like the trip was leading us to nowhere.
-It was quite a long drive but thanks to the scenic pastoral environment as it whisked off worries and fear.
-House was scarce and there were lots of trees along the way.
-So if you are not used to this place, you might get scared.
+It was quite a long drive but thanks to the scenic pastoral environment that made our journey relaxing.
+Trees abounded but houses were sparse.
+If you are not used to this place, you might get scared.
 But let excitement rule above fear.
 I knew then, this long trip will lead us to a wonderful adventure with nature.

 We hired a trek guide to help local tourism.
 Ryan, a twelve-year-old boy led us to the three summits.